 Antenatal care – getting ready for your delivery

 Antenatal clinics focus on the medical side of pregnancy and ensure you and your baby remain as healthy as possible during pregnancy, labour and the birth.
-Once you have decided to give birth at MFT, you will be allocated one of our Specialist Midwives who will help arrange your antenatal care.
+Once you have decided to give birth at Wythenshawe Hospital, you will be allocated one of our specialist midwives who will help arrange your antenatal care.

 Giving birth – home births, the birth centre and delivery suite

 Women with low-risk births can choose to give birth at home or in hospital.
 Your midwife will be able to talk you through home birth and arrange this if appropriate.
-If you choose to give birth in hospital, you will be admitted to our midwife-led Birth Centre, where our facilities include the largest number of birthing pools in the country.
-High risk births are delivered in our Consultant-led delivery suite.
+If you choose to give birth in hospital, you will be admitted to our midwife-led Birth Centre.
+High risk births are delivered in our consultant-led Delivery Suite.

 Postnatal care – what to expect after your baby is born

-After you have given birth, you will be transferred to one of our wards to recover and get ready to be discharged from hospital.
+After giving birth at the Birth Centre at Wythenshawe, around 70% of women are discharged home.
+Some patients may be transferred to one of our wards to recover and get ready to be discharged from hospital.
 We will be on hand to check that you and your baby are healthy and provide any treatment and support you need before going home.

 Post-discharge care – starting your life together